 JACKSON, Arthur Mason Tippett.
 1866 — Nasik 2?.9.1909.
-British Colonial Servant and Historian in India.
+British Civil Servant and Historian in India.
 M.A.
 Oxford.
 Served in the I.C.S. as District Collector in Bombay Presidency, finally chief magitrate of Nasik.
 Murdered, shot by a seditious Brahman.
 Bound by his official duties he wrote very little, but his scholarship was much praised by his contemporaries.
 In vain he planned to devote his retirement to research.
 He was a historian, antiquarian, epigraphist and Sanskrit scholar.

 Publications: With others: introductory vol. to Bombay Gazetteer.
 1:1.
 1896.